 NO REPRESENTATION IS MADE BY THE OWNER TRUSTEE OR THE ISSUER AS TO THE CHARACTERIZATION OF THIS CERTIFICATE WITH RESPECT TO THE LEGAL INVESTMENT RESTRICTIONS APPLICABLE TO ANY REGULATED ENTITY.

+G-FUTURE INTEREST J.M.
 OWNER TRUST

 FORM OF CERTIFICATE OF BENEFICIAL OWNERSHIP

-evidencing a fractional undivided interest in the Trust, as defined below, the property of which includes, a Class B Membership Interest in LLC, a special purpose limited liability company formed under the laws of the State of Delaware, representing 99.99% of the economic but none of the voting interest in such entity.
+evidencing a fractional undivided interest in the Trust, as defined below, the property of which includes, a Class B Membership Interest in LFT Power I, G-Future LLC, a special purpose limited liability company formed under the laws of the State of Delaware, representing 99.99% of the economic but none of the voting interest in such entity.
 The Final Distribution Date is scheduled to occur on June 30, 2001.

 NUMBER C-[    ]